 Enable Change Order Progressive Invoices – This advanced feature enables change orders to be invoiced percent complete where the user can invoice a particular percentage of the change order.
 In essence, this enables the ability to provide multiple summary invoices per change order that match the percentage summary invoices from the original sales order.

-Prompt to add time to total line item invoices – This feature is used when doing a time & materials type Sales Order.
-If you select the Total Balance Invoice > Line Item Parts Only invoice, and this feature is enabled, you will be prompted to add any un-billed labor time records to the invoice.
-This allows you to bill for actual time instead of the estimated time sold in the sales order.
+Prompt to add time to total line item invoices – This feature is used when processing a Time & Materials type Sales Order.
+If you select the Total Balance Invoice > Line Item Parts Only invoice, and this feature is enabled, you will be prompted to add any unbilled labor time records to the invoice.
+This option allows you to bill for actual time instead of the estimated time sold in the sales order.

-Use Delivery invoices without RFP – This option activates the delivery invoice portion of the RFP process without using RFP.
-That means that you are able to invoice customers for the actual delivered parts and labor rather than having to check off which specific parts to invoice manually.
+Use Delivery invoices without RFP – This option activates the delivery invoice portion of the Deferred Revenue Accounting process without using payment requests (RFP).
+That means that you can invoice customers for the actual delivered parts and labor rather than having to check off which specific parts to invoice manually.

-- Note: This checkbox hides the option to use RFP / PMT Accounting.
-Conversely, this option is not available and hidden from view when the RFP Accounting System is enabled.
+- Note: This checkbox hides the option to use the Deferred Revenue Accounting System.
+Conversely, this option is not available and hidden from view when the Deferred Revenue Accounting System is enabled.

 Enable Retention Tracking – Checking this box turns on the ability to withhold retention from invoices.
 This option is typically used by companies working with commercial contractors.
 Read more about retention by clicking here.

-- Note: This option must be activated if you are using AIA Progressive Billing.
+- Note: You must activate this option when using AIA Progressive Billing.

 - Retainage Invoice Item – When tracking retention, iPoint needs an item to push retention calculations to QuickBooks.
-Create a Retention item in the Items module to define chart of accounts information.
+Create a Retention item in the Items module to define Chart of Account information.
 Then enter that item here in this dropdown.

 Omit Change Order Details on Line Item Invoices – By default, invoices that include Change Order items show all the c/o items under a change order heading, similar to items in a room.
 This option will remove the change order header.

-Enable Partial Percentage Line Item Invoices – This allows you to invoice a percent of line items value.
+Enable Partial Percentage Line Item Invoices – This allows you to invoice a percent of the line item’s value.
 Invoice lines will be created for items UP TO that amount.
-Meaning if 20% of an item has already been invoiced and I choose 50%, then a 30% Invoice line will be created.
-If I have already invoiced 50% and I choose 20% then that line will not have an invoice line at all.
+If 20% of an item has already been invoiced and I choose 50%, iPoint will create a 30% Invoice line.
+If I have already invoiced 50% and choose 20%, then that line will not have an invoice line.